 Another important reason to be comfortable with Erlang is that it’s the only way you can do a proper analysis of call volume “spikes”.
 For a walk-through on that kind of analysis, check out this blog post.

 Fortunately, there are many easy (and free) ways to get back that “feel”.
 For example, you can experiment with an online Erlang C calculator like this one.
 Another option is the Excel macro you can download here.

 So now back to picking the right Service Level for your company.
 It really boils down to balancing your company’s desire to deliver customer satisfaction (or customer engagement or Net Promoter Score) versus the cost you’re willing to bear to achieve it.

 The best explanation of the process that I’ve seen comes from Industry consultant Stuart Crutchfield who suggests the following:

 - How do I want to prioritize my customers’ wait time?
 (This often can reflect Customer Lifetime Value or Propensity To Buy, where customers of greater actual, or potential, value are prioritized for a prompt answer.)

-- Having segmented my customers by some measure of importance, after how many seconds in queue does their Abandonment Rate start to materially increase?
+- Having segmented my customers by some measure of importance, after how many seconds in the queue does their Abandonment Rate start to materially increase?

 - What is the impact of increased Abandonment Rate on our customers’ satisfaction (compare higher abandonment groups to a control group)?